-The Potrero Creek baseflow survey was conducted on September 29, 2010 and extended from the SLP gatehouse to Potrero Trail Bridge crossing (Figure 5).
-There was continuous surface flow in the "Protected Baseflow Reach".
-The lower reach was dry with isolated pools.
-The upper reach had continuous surface flow until going dry approximately 1,000 feet before the end of survey point.
+The Potrero Creek baseflow survey was conducted on September 29, 2012 and extended from the SLP gatehouse to Potrero Trail Bridge crossing (Figure 5).
+There was continuous surface flow in the "Protected Baseflow Reach" with the exception of one short dry reach.
+A large portion of the lower reach was dry.
+The upper reach was mainly dry with intermittent surface flow before going dry before the end of survey point.
 Wolshner et al. (2004) describes the "Protected Baseflow Reach" section as surveyed in 1990 as having locally discontinuous flow (Figure 6).
-In 2010, Potrero Creek was "wetter" than 1990 conditions.
+In 2012, Potrero Creek was "wetter" than 1990 conditions.

 Only two specific conductance measurements were taken during the 1990 survey and four measurements from the 1991 survey.
 Conditions in 1991 were wetter than 1990, but still well below average.
-Potrero Creek specific conductance measurements taken in 2010 were lower than 1991 measurements (Figure 7).
-In 2010, there was not sufficient water for a specific conductivity measurement in Slaughterhouse Creek.
+Potrero Creek specific conductance measurements taken in 2012 were lower than 1991 measurements (Figure 7).
+In 2012, there was not sufficient water for a specific conductivity measurement in Slaughterhouse Creek.
 Potrero Creek conductivity measurements have consistently been relatively high compared to other creeks on the Santa Lucia Preserve.